fyrkov/refcards/AWS/RDS.md

 Master DB and stand-by replica are under one DNS name.\
 RDS makes an automatic failover in case of master failure.

-:exclamation: the use case for this is not replication.
+:exclamation: the use case for this is not scaling reads.
 Stand-by database does not accept read or write requests.

 Going to Multi AZ is a zero downtime op.